A Mini Guide to Marrakech

 Top Tips for Visiting Marrakech

-2. Although Morocco is a conservative country they are pretty liberal.
-However do dress modestly to avoid glances and stares
+3. Morocco is a conservative country so women should dress modestly to avoid stares and unwanted attention.

-3. Marrakech is safe, however avoid wandering in the medina late at night if not in a group
+4. Marrakech is pretty safe, however avoid wandering in the medina late at night if not in a group

-A well-organised trip to the Sahara.
-Prices vary depending where you inquire, but a well-arranged trip helps you take in the countryside without being stressed or tired.
+6. It’s really worth splashing out on a well-organised trip to the Sahara.
+Prices vary depending where you inquire, but a well-arranged trip helps you take in the countryside safely without being stressed or tired.

 Cheap Ryanair and EasyJet flights fly you directly to Marrakech from a lot of airports throughout Europe.
 In peak season November – February it gets expensive so ensure you book in advance.